populse/capsul/doc/source/user_guide_tree/xml_spec.rst

    ``capsul.loadre.get_process_instance()`` can be used.
 -  **role** (optional): set the role of the process instance (se "Process roles" above).
-If a role has been defined on the process module, it is ignored and replaced be the one declared in teh pipeline.
+If a role has been defined on the process module, it is ignored and replaced be the one declared in the pipeline.
 It is possible to use an empty string to force the process instance in the pipeline to have no role.
 -  **iteration** (optional): when this attribute is used, the process